 45.1.2 Risks associated with asymptomatic bacterial vaginosis in pregnancy

-Bacterial vaginosis has been associated with an increased risk of preterm birth CI 1.62–2.11) to give birth preterm than women without .
-The higher risk of preterm birth remains in women diagnosed with bacterial vaginosis early in pregnancy, even if the bacterial vaginosis spontaneously resolves later in pregnancy ., with a review of case–control and cohort studies finding that women with bacterial vaginosis were 1.85 times more likely (95%
+Bacterial vaginosis has been associated with an increased risk of preterm birth McGregor et al 1990, Kurki et al 1992, Hay et al 1994, Hillier et al 1995, with a review of case–control and cohort studies finding that women with bacterial vaginosis were 1.85 times more likely (95% CI 1.62–2.11) to give birth preterm than women without (Flynn et al 1999).
+The higher risk of preterm birth remains in women diagnosed with bacterial vaginosis early in pregnancy, even if the bacterial vaginosis spontaneously resolves later in pregnancy (Gratacos et al 1998).

 45.2 Testing for asymptomatic bacterial vaginosis

-Routine testing for asymptomatic bacterial vaginosis in pregnancy is not recommended in the United Kingdom, the United States or Canada .
-The systematic review supporting the United States statement found that:
+Routine testing for asymptomatic bacterial vaginosis in pregnancy is not recommended in the United Kingdom NICE 2008, the United States USPSTF 2008 or Canada SOGC 2008.
+The systematic review supporting the United States statement (Nygren et al 2008) found that:

 - no studies directly addressed the adverse effects of testing pregnant women who are asymptomatic for bacterial vaginosis